CementGB-4-0/CementGB.github.io/pages/docs/guides/gbmdk/adding-music.md

 5. Click on the "Mixer", it will then redirect you to it's location.

-6. Double click on the mixer
+6. Double click on the mixer.
+This should open a new Audio Mixer window.

-7. Delete the Bside, Drums, and Ambiance Snapshots.
+7. Delete the Bside, Drums, and Ambiance Snapshots in the window.

+> [!WARNING]
+> Bside and Drums do not currently function properly.
+It is best to only use 1 "side" of music.

 8. Click on the Aside snapshot, then the Aside Audio Mixer Group Controller, and set its volume to "-35.00 dB"